Arij-Aladel/T5-Tasks/Readme.md

 ###  Install Horovod
-Depending on your setup just `pip install horovod==0.23.0` might work.
 For the same steup as mine you can follow these steps:
 1. Install [conda](https://docs.anaconda.com/anaconda/install/index.html)
 2. run this commands inside the project folader